turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 Now, work on your resume draft that you started last mod:
 * Build your resume using [these templates and checklist](/resources/resume_resources)
-* Upload it to CV Compiler, which is an ATS system we partner with that will provide you with feedback on your resume (further instructions on the session's slides).
+* Upload it to CV Compiler, which is an ATS system we partner with that will provide you with feedback on your resume (further instructions on the session's slides)
-* Update your resume using that feedback
+* Update your resume using that feedback.
+You may request a resume review from Tracey or Ryan **after** you've updated your resume with CV Compiler feedback

 ### Set up you Terminal Portfolio Draft
 Reminder to check out this [video](https://drive.google.com/file/d/1NqHrdkr0B5wEvEaH9Z8dJK56TcSJoV_t/view)